Iceberg Beyond the Tip: Co-Compilation of a Quantum Error Detection Code and a Quantum Algorithm: Numerical Results of QAOA

 \subsection{QAOA Performance Analysis}

-In \Cref{fig:AR_p}, we show the approximation ratio and the post-selection rate as a function of QAOA depth $p$ for a fixed 22-qubit instance excuted on the H2-1 emulator.
+In \Cref{fig:QAOA_depth_syn}(a)-(b), we show the approximation ratio and the post-selection rate as a function of QAOA depth $p$ for a fixed 22-qubit instance executed on the H2-1 emulator.
+Each emulator simulation takes 5000 shots.
 We compare the performance of the original unencoded QAOA, the Iceberg-encoded QAOA with the baseline compilation, and with our compilation.
 For encoded circuits, we fix the number of syndrome measurements to be three.
 We observe that our compilation leads to significantly higher approximation ratios compared to the baseline compilation.
 We produce considerably shallower circuits, which incur less exposure to hardware noise.
 After post-selection, our AR is slightly higher than that of the unencoded circuit, except for $p=4$, where three syndrome measurements bring more overhead than benefits.
-In addition, with the same number of total samples, the baseline compilation results in extremely high standard errors, as shown by the error bars, making the post-selected samples highly volatile and unreliable.
-We can compare the solution quality more clearly with the post-selection rates.
-With the baseline compilation, the majority of the samples are detected as erroneous and are unusable, even for moderately small QAOA depths.
-In comparison with our compilation, a meaningful fraction of samples are post-selected even for high QAOA depths, greatly mitigating the need for numerous reruns.

-Similarly, \Cref{fig:AR_syn} shows the approximation ratio and the post-selection rate as a function of the number of syndrome measurements for the same instance.
-We fix the QAOA depth to be 10 and make the same comparisons.
+\Cref{fig:QAOA_depth_syn}(c)-(d) show the same comparisons with different numbers of syndrome measurements and a fixed QAOA depth of 10.
 As expected, the post-selection rate drops as the number of syndrome measurements increases, indicating more errors are detected.
 However, the syndrome measurement gadget has a nontrivial overhead on circuit depth, and more syndrome measurements also mean more exposure to errors that can accumulate to cause undetected logical errors.
-We see that for 10-layer QAOA, three syndrome measurements lead to the highest approximation ratio, noticeably outperforming the AR of the unencoded circuit and the baseline compilation.
+We see that for 10-layer QAOA, three syndrome measurements lead to the highest approximation ratio.